ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 C) Make special characters and a reasonable amount of characters standard

-D) Regular schedualed/required pass word changes help mitigate bruteforce attacks
+D) Regular scheduled/required pass word changes help mitigate bruteforce attacks

-E) Dont just Hash your pass words.
+E) Don't just Hash your pass words.
 Make sure you also add SALT as well.

 F) Apply the principle of least privilege.
 In other words, ensure that all users only have access to those resources that are absolutely necessary to their job function.
 Never use a domain administrator account as an SQL database connection account for example.